rclone/rclone/MANUAL.md

 y/e/d> y
 ```

-**Important** The password is stored in the config file is lightly
+**Important** The crypt password stored in `rclone.conf` is lightly
-obscured so it isn't immediately obvious what it is.
-It is in no way
-secure unless you use config file encryption.
+obscured.
+That only protects it from cursory inspection.
+It is not
+secure unless encryption of `rclone.conf` is specified.

-A long passphrase is recommended, or you can use a random one.
+A long passphrase is recommended, or `rclone config` can generate a
+random one.

-The obscured password is created by using AES-CTR with a static key, with
+The obscured password is created using AES-CTR with a static key.
+The
-the salt stored verbatim at the beginning of the obscured password.
+salt is stored verbatim at the beginning of the obscured password.
 This
-static key is shared by between all versions of rclone.
+static key is shared between all versions of rclone.

 If you reconfigure rclone with the same passwords/passphrases
 elsewhere it will be compatible, but the obscured version will be different
 due to the different salt.

-Note that rclone does not encrypt
+Rclone does not encrypt

   * file length - this can be calculated within 16 bytes
   * modification time - used for syncing

 ## Specifying the remote ##

-In normal use, make sure the remote has a `:` in.
-If you specify the
+In normal use, ensure the remote has a `:` in.
+If specified without,
-remote without a `:` then rclone will use a local directory of that
-name.
-So if you use a remote of `/path/to/secret/files` then rclone
+rclone uses a local directory of that name.
+For example if a remote
-will encrypt stuff to that directory.
-If you use a remote of `name`
-then rclone will put files in a directory called `name` in the current
+`/path/to/secret/files` is specified, rclone encrypts content to that
 directory.
+If a remote `name` is specified, rclone targets a directory
+`name` in the current directory.

-If you specify the remote as `remote:path/to/dir` then rclone will
+If remote `remote:path/to/dir` is specified, rclone stores encrypted
-store encrypted files in `path/to/dir` on the remote.
-If you are using
-file name encryption, then when you save files to
+files in `path/to/dir` on the remote.
+With file name encryption, files
-`secret:subdir/subfile` this will store them in the unencrypted path
+saved to `secret:subdir/subfile` are stored in the unencrypted path
-`path/to/dir` but the `subdir/subpath` bit will be encrypted.
+`path/to/dir` but the `subdir/subpath` element is encrypted.

-Note that unless you want encrypted bucket names (which are difficult
-to manage because you won't know what directory they represent in web
-interfaces etc), you should probably specify a bucket, eg
-`remote:secretbucket` when using bucket based remotes such as S3,
-Swift, Hubic, B2, GCS.

 ## Example ##

-To test I made a little directory of files using "standard" file name
+Create the following file structure using "standard" file name
 encryption.

 ```